hakobtp/blog/design_patterns/structural/3_Proxy.md

 ```

 In this example:
-- The client uses CommandExecutorProxy instead of CommandExecutorImpl.
+- The client uses `CommandExecutorProxy` instead of `CommandExecutorImpl`.
 - The proxy allows safe commands for all users.
 - It blocks dangerous commands for non-admin users.